 Runs the program in reverse.
 This is useful when troubleshooting a program in simulation mode or dry run mode.
 Not typically used while actually cutting.
-Some commands are not possible to reverse through; For example, M106(fabhead change) and G611(advanced pierce options).

 Feed hold

 Click the Feed hold button to pause execution of the G-Code file.
 The machine tool stops, ramping down if necessary.
 The slower the ramping rate, the longer it takes from the time the Feed hold button is clicked to the time the tool comes to a complete stop.
 This button pauses any motion including automatic tool changing, tool length sensing and so on.